Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The manager is hired to serve the council and the community and brings to the local government the benefits of his/her training and experience in administering municipal or county projects and programs.
 The manager prepares a budget for the council's consideration; recruits, hires, terminates, and supervises government staff; serves as the council's chief advisor; and carries out the council's policies.
 Council members and residents count on the manager to provide complete and objective information about local operations, discuss the pros and cons of alternatives, and offer an assessment of the long-term consequences of their decisions.

 Appointed managers serve at the pleasure of the governing body.
 They can be fired by a majority of the council, consistent with local laws, or any employment agreements they may enter into with the council.
 The manager makes policy recommendations to the council for consideration and final decision.
 The manager is bound by whatever action the council takes, and control is always in the hands of the elected representatives of the people.

+Certified copies of birth and death certificates are maintained by the Division of Vital Records and Health Statistics in Richmond, Virginia (804-662-6200).
 A certified copy of a vital record may be obtained by mailing a completed application and the required fee to the Division of Vital Records.
 Applications may be obtained in the Danville Circuit Court Clerk’s Office or may be printed from this site.
-Division of Vital Records and Health Statistics

 The Clerk's Office in the City of Danville is located on the third floor of the Courts and Jail building at 401 Patton Street.